-- c.
-The worksheet will automatically calculate the total dollars contributed to the community during the reporting period, and the total % of revenue. - d.
-If the Health Plan has any additional information to report, such information shall be entered into the "Health Plan Notes" box provided. - 5.
-Management and Administrative Contracts - a.
+- 5. Management and Administrative Contracts - a.
 The Health Plan shall enter the reporting period in cell B3 as the State Fiscal Year (SFYxx). - b.
-The Health Plan shall report the contractor name, description of services provided, total cost, and % of revenue. - c.
-The worksheet will automatically calculate the total dollars spent during the reporting period on management and administrative contracts, and the total % of revenue. - d.
+The Health Plan shall report the contractor name, description of services provided, total cost, and primary category for this contract. - c.
+The worksheet will automatically calculate the total dollars spent during the reporting period on management and administrative contracts. - d.
 If the Health Plan has any additional information to report, such information shall be entered into the "Health Plan Notes" box provided.